kan-hioki/cmpe279/README.md

 Team Member: Kan Hioki
-I did the assignment1 by myself
+I did the assignment1 and 2 by myself